Natouche68/blue-to-do/README.md

-# blue-to-do
+# Blue To-Do

 Note your tasks, right from your terminal.